Enchanted Rock: History

 The rock has been the subject of numerous geological surveys and paintings.

 Vandalism

-In 2016, two citizens of San Marcos, Texas, were arrested for vandalizing the "south face of the summit at Enchanted Rock State Park".
-The summit was vandalized with graffiti again in 2018 and no arrests have been made in that case.
-The vandalism is a state felony in Texas, carrying "a penalty of up to two years in state jail and a $10,000 fine if convicted".
+In 2016, two citizens of San Marcos, Texas were arrested for vandalizing the "... south face of the summit at Enchanted Rock State Park".
+The summit was vandalized with graffiti again in 2018 but no arrests were made in that case.
+Such vandalism is a state felony in Texas, carrying "a penalty of up to two years in state jail and a $10,000 fine if convicted".

+Expansion

+In August 2024 TPWD approved the purchase of 630 acres adjacent to Enchanted Rock, which expanded the size of the park by almost 40%.
+In January 2025, an additional 3,073 acres of adjacent land was purchased, almost tripling the park's size.

+The funds for these purchases came from the $1 billion Centennial Parks Conservation Fund, which was created in 2023 during the 88th Texas Legislature with the passage of S.J.R.
+84.